-CBDG funding of approximately \$6.5 million annually is administered by the Vermont Community Development Program (VCDP) within DHCD.
-2015's VCDP housing grants of almost \$12 million included \$5.7 million of CDBG-Disaster Recovery Funding awarded for affordable housing development.
+CBDG funding of approximately \$6.4 million annually is administered by the Vermont Community Development Program (VCDP) within DHCD.
+In 2016 VCDP awarded grants of approximately \$3.9 million for affordable housing development.
 Projects that support affordable housing, employment opportunities, public facilities and public services are eligible and encouraged to apply for CDBG funding.
 The highest priorities continue to be to create affordable housing and employment opportunities for low and moderate income individuals, with preference for facilitating development and growth in Designated Downtowns and Village Centers.

 Only Vermont municipalities are eligible to apply for VCDP funding through a competitive, needs based application process.
-Funding levels, maximum and minimum grant requests, selection criteria, State priorities, and application assistance can be found in the Consolidated Plan itself and at the VCDP website3.
+Funding levels, maximum and minimum grant requests, selection criteria, State priorities, and application assistance can be found in the Consolidated Plan itself and at the VCDP website.